spandex-project/spandex/README.md

 end

 defmodule ThirdPartyApi do
-  use Spandex.TraceDecorator
+  use Spandex.Decorators

   @decorate span(service: :third_party, type: :cache)
   def different_service_call() do
+    ...
   end
 end
 ```

 Note: Decorators don't magically do everything.
-It often makes a lot of sense to use `Tracer.update_span` from within the function to add details that are only available inside the function.
+It often makes a lot of sense to use `Tracer.update_span` from within your function to add details that are only available inside that same function.

 ## Ecto Tracing